-Adding an approval to a Jira Service Desk Cloud workflow (Source: Jira Service Management Documentation)
+Adding an approval to a Jira Service Management Cloud workflow (Source: Jira Service Management Documentation)

 When you are adding an Approval to your workflow, choose Approvers and pay special attention to the "Consider approved after" part.
 Here, you can choose "All approvers" if you’d like to have all approvers added to the field.